lanl/scico/docs/source/overview.rst

 A library of functionals and losses are implemented in :mod:`.functional` and :mod:`.loss`, respectively.

-The functionals :math:`g_r(C_r (\cdot))` are regularization functionals.
+The functional :math:`g_(\cdot)` or :math:`g_(C (\cdot))`
-The :math:`C_r` are operators, usually linear operators.
+are regularization functionals, and the :math:`C` are operators, usually linear operators.
-Together,
-these terms encourage solutions that are "simple" in some sense.
+Together, these terms encourage solutions that are "simple" in some sense.
-A popular choice is to let :math:`g = \norm{ \cdot }_1` and :math:`C` be a :class:`.FiniteDifferece` linear operator;
-this combination promotes piecewise smooth solutions to the inverse problem.
+A popular choice is to let :math:`g = \norm{ \cdot }_1` and :math:`C` be a :class:`.FiniteDifferece` linear operator, which promotes piecewise smooth solutions to the inverse problem.

+For more detail in these classes, see :ref:`classes`.

 Usage Examples